Kaelygon/DAGGERHEART-SRD-1.0-DARK-MODE/readme.md

 This repository is not affiliated with or endorsed by Critical Role or Darrington Press.
 If you want to suggest ideas or corrections, you can find their socials on their [website](https://www.daggerheart.com/srd/).
 **Don't bother the Daggerheart team**, if you have issues with this HTML implementation.
 Create an issue and I'll see if I can do something about it.
+My goal is to keep the text original with only visual changes, but the conversion may not be perfect.

+### Known issues:
+- No jump links in CONTENTS: webtopdf.com issue
+- Attempting to copy a text column includes the next column: webtopdf.com issue

 Copyright Notice: This product includes materials from the [PUBLIC GAME CONTENT] © Critical